DataDog/hiring-engineers/answers.md

 * __You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 Here are instructions for setting up a Vagrant Ubuntu 12.04 VM.
 You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.__

-For the environment, we decided to use Mac OS X. However, the best way to setup your environment and to avoid any OS and/or dependency issues, is to go with a combination of VirtualBox and Vagrant Ubuntu 12.04VM.
+For the environment, we decided to use Mac OS X. However, the best way to setup your environment and to avoid any OS and/or dependency issues, is to go with a combination of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant Ubuntu 12.04VM](https://www.vagrantup.com/downloads.html).

-To do so:
--	Download VirtualBox from here: https://www.virtualbox.org/wiki/Downloads
--	Download Vagrant from here: https://www.vagrantup.com/downloads.html
--	Get started with Vagrant here: https://www.vagrantup.com/intro/getting-started/

 * __Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.__

 Once your environment is all done, you can move on to Datadog setup!

-1. First, go to Datadog website, and hit the sign-up button.
-2. Enter a few information about yourself, and most importantly, about your stack.
-3. Then, pick the right OS (in this example: Mac OS X) and start following the different steps.
+First, go to Datadog website, and hit the sign-up button.
+Enter a few information about yourself, and most importantly, about your stack.
+Then, pick the right OS and start following the different steps.

 ![Installation Instructions for Mac OS X](/screenshots/install_instructions.jpg)

-In the case of a Mac OS X…

 1. First download the DMG package and install it by adding your API key to `/opt/datadog-agent/etc/datadog.conf`.